Please click on the image(s) to see a larger display. It is the route we followed. Outbound on the northern route, homebound on the southern route.

 Day 15: Monday, October 1, 2018

 It is not typical of the behavior we have experienced in our neighborhood, nor seen this behavior in other cities or roads, as we traveled in Canada and the northern US.
-The bad news: we only walked 3 miles today.
+The sad news: we only walked 3 miles today.
 This year we set one record by dining at McDonald’s for lunch along the drive and dinner near our hotel.
 We had no other choice.
-That makes it eating a total of twice at McDonald’s for this year on a single day.
+That makes it eat a total of twice at McDonald’s this year in a single day.

 Day 16: Tuesday, October 2, 2018